Course: Music 342-Section #3416, 3 units (upper division)

 Jazz History-The study of jazz from its origins to the present.
 Listening to music is the core of the class; emphasis is on developing skill in recognizing and describing what happens in classic performances.
 The changing styles of jazz are related to the social and cultural context of the music in each style period.

-Instructor: Pete Estabrook 664-2134 x 2, office hours by appointment (one hour before or after class if a personal meeting is necessary) in room TBA
+Instructor: Peter Estabrook 664-2134 x 2, peter.estabrook@sonoma.edu, office hours by appointment in GMC 2062

 Grading: Semester grades are based on the standard points and percentage system: A=90%, B=80%, C=70%, D=60%, F=50%.
 (495 points possible for the semester)